Student Academic Policies and Procedures Manual

 Committee on Academic Progress (CAP)

-There is an established procedure to determine if a student in academic difficulty in academic course work or field instruction should continue his or her enrollment in the M.S.W. program, and often comes following an Administrative review.
-A faculty member, administrator from the field education department, or a student can request a Committee on Academic Progress (CAP) in order to review the circumstances and to make a recommendation as to whether de-matriculation is warranted.
+There is an established procedure to determine if a student is experiencing academic difficulty in academic course work and/or field instruction should continue enrollment in the MSW program.
+This frequently takes place following the outcome of an Administrative Review.
+In certain circumstances a student can request a CAP to review the circumstances of the decision of the Administrative Review Committee.

-The CAP is convened and chaired by the associate dean of academic affairs after receiving a request in writing.
-The committee has three members, including the associate dean of academic affairs, two faculty members, and a member of the field education department if the CAP is related to field issues.
+The CAP is convened and chaired by the Associate Dean for Academic Affairs after receiving a request in writing.
+The committee has three members, including the associate dean for academic affairs, two faculty members, and a member of the field education department if the CAP is related to field issues.
 No one participating in the CAP process should have any personal interest in the outcome of the CAP.
-Possible outcomes of the CAP can be; dismissal from the program, a recommended leave of absence, or extended field placement hours.
+Possible outcomes of the CAP are dismissal from the program, a recommended leave of absence, and if related to field instruction a replacement of the field site may be recommended.
 After the committee deliberates and comes to a decision, the decision will be communicated to the student both verbally and in writing.
 The student has 10 days to appeal the decision to the dean of GSS.

-GSS students, foundation/generalist, and advanced/specialist must maintain a 3.0 cumulative grade point average (GPA) to remain in good academic standing.
-The assistant dean of student services is responsible for monitoring students' academic progress.
-This is done at the end of each semester by generating reports for students’ cumulative grade point average.
+Students must maintain a 3.0 cumulative grade point average (GPA) to remain in good academic standing.
+Student Services is responsible for monitoring students' academic progress at the end of each semester.
 When a student’s cumulative GPA falls below a 3.0, these steps are followed:

-3. The student's progress is monitored by the Office of Student Services as well as by the student's field adviser (if it is a field issue).
+- The student's progress is monitored by the Office of Student Services.

-4. If student does not have a cumulative GPA of 3.0 or above in the following term, the student will be notified in writing that they are terminated from the program.
-The assistant dean for student services informs the student verbally and follows up with a letter regarding dismissal from the program.
+- If the student does not have a cumulative GPA of 3.0 or above in the following term, the student will be notified in writing that they are dismissed from the program.

 Violation of Academic Integrity